Chart Color Schemes

 Robina - East has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 46 such projects that could potentially impact the area.
-Notable among these are Cienna Varsity Ridge, Robina Hospital Expansion (scheduled for completion in 2021), Varsity Lakes Coles Shopping Centre (opened on 3rd April 2015), and Robina Private Hospital Expansion (commenced in late 2017).
-The following list details those projects deemed most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 46 projects likely to impact the area.
+Key projects include Cienna Varsity Ridge, Robina Hospital Expansion, Varsity Lakes Coles Shopping Centre, and Robina Private Hospital Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.